intermine/im-docs/docs/intermine/upgrade.md

 ## Data Model

-* Syntenic Regions have been added to the data model
+* Syntenic Regions have been added to the data model.
-* Protein.molecularWeight is now a Float instead of an Integer
+* Protein.molecularWeight is now a Float instead of an Integer.
-* GO evidence codes now have a name and URL
+* GO evidence codes now have a name and URL.
 * OntologyAnnotation can now annotate any InterMine object, as long as

-  that class inherits `Annotatable`
+  that class inherits `Annotatable`.

-* Sequence Ontolgy has been updated to the latest version
+* Sequence Ontolgy has been updated to the latest version.
 * Organism.taxonId is a String instead of an Integer.

 See the [Model Changes](https://intermineorg.wordpress.com/2017/09/08/intermine-2-0-proposed-model-changes-iii/) blog post for details.